grumdrig/decon/README.md

     TypeName: TYPESPEC

-where TYPESPEC is either a type name, a structure type specification, an array type specification, or a numeric type specification.
+where `TYPESPEC` is either a type name, a structure type specification, an array type specification, or a numeric type specification.

 The elemental atomic types are `byte`, `bool`, `char` and `null`, on which futher atomic types may be based by applying modifiers, either as prefixen or dotted suffixen.
-(TODO: Settle on one syntax or the other)

     uint: int.unsigned
-    uword: unsigned size(2) int
+    uword: unsigned size(16) int

 Legal modifiers are `signed`, `unsigned`, `bigendian`, `littleendian`, and `size N` for some value `N`, which gives the size in bits of the